Updated June 3, 2021. The article was updated to correct minor grammatical errors, with technical details added by Aenia Amin, OMS-1.

-The letters of recommendation portion of the medical school application typically raises the most questions and takes the most time.
-It is the only part of the application that depends on the efforts of multiple busy professors and doctors, not to mention the emailing and letter sending that must take place to get the package finalized.
+The letters of recommendation (LOR) portion of the medical school application typically raises the most questions and takes the most time.
+It is the only part of the application that depends on the efforts of multiple busy professors and doctors, not to mention the emailing and letter sending that must take place to get the letter package finalized.
 This article aims to make the process a little less complicated by answering some of the most commonly asked questions about LORs.

 What is the value of a letter of recommendation?

 Let’s face it – anybody can write a personal statement.
 Because what more do people love than to talk about themselves?
 Just give them the prompt and a word count, and they can fill pages.
 Anybody can spin tales about why they need medicine in their life, and why medicine needs them.
 This is what makes letters of recommendation so valuable – somebody else fully believes in your capabilities as a future healthcare provider.
 To such an extent that they are willing to write an essay about your qualities and talents, in an attempt to convince an entire admission committee.

 When applying, you have to keep in mind that other applicants have high GPAs, MCATs, and an extensive resume of extracurricular activities, including research and community service.
 Having the support of professors, physicians, research mentors, and community leaders vouching for you may be the factor that distinguishes you from all the other applicants.

 When should I start thinking about letters of recommendation?

 As early as possible!
 I advise doing your research about the letter requirements of each medical school that you may end up applying to and to make an excel document or to write down which letters each school requires.
 This will help you determine who to consider as a potential letter writer.
 Especially if you are thinking about applying to medical school during your senior year, this means you only have three years to get your letter package together.
 Waiting until a couple of months before you apply to get your letters in order is a recipe for disaster.